 The Warrenville Park District strives to create a welcoming and safe environment for all participants, visitors, volunteers, and staff.
 Park District volunteers are expected to treat everyone with respect and dignity.
-Relationships with those that volunteers interact with should be business-like and free of bias, prejudice, and harassment.
+While volunteering, interactions should be business-like and free of bias, prejudice, and harassment.
 Volunteers are encouraged to report incidents of discrimination, harassment, or retaliation.
 Volunteers must not use or be under the influence of alcohol or drugs while acting on behalf of the Park District.
 Tobacco use is prohibited in all Park District parks, facilities, and vehicles and including within 15 feet of any Park District building entrance (even if it extends beyond Park District property).